HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/dam_access_control.md

 # Changing Permissions on the collection tree for the users

-You can change collection permissions for a user from Administrator to Editor or User or vice versa.
+You can change collection permissions for any user from Administrator to Editor or User or vice versa.

 ![DAM Changing Permission of Other Users for a Root Collection](../../../../images/access_change_for_other_user.png)

 # Downgrading Self Permission

 Note that downgrading self permission from Administrator to Editor or User will remove authority to upgrade back to Administrator as you can see below.
-In this case, Administrator or Super Admin should add you back as Administrator.
+In this case, Administrator or Super Admin should add you back as Administrator if needed.

 ![DAM Downgrade Self Permission](../../../../images/access_downgrade_self.png)